 Removal and Prevention of Abandoned and Derelict Vessels along the Oregon Coast

-The Oregon State Marine Board is teaming up with the NOAA Marine Debris Program to remove the F/V Western, a sunken vessel in Coos Bay, Oregon.
-They are also performing underwater monitoring at the removal area, creating an inventory of commercial abandoned and derelict vessels (ADVs) in Oregon, and initiating an ADV Task Force to help prevent future ADVs in Oregon.
+The Oregon State Marine Board teamed up with the NOAA Marine Debris Program which removed the F/V Western, a sunken vessel in Coos Bay, Oregon.
+They also performed an underwater monitoring at the removal area, that created an inventory of commercial abandoned and derelict vessels (ADVs) in Oregon.
+This project also initiated an ADV Task Force to help prevent future ADVs in Oregon.

 Type of Project: Community-based Marine Debris Removal Grant

 Region: Pacific Northwest

 The Oregon State Marine Board, in collaboration with the Oregon Department of State Lands and with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, removed a sunken vessel near Coos Bay, Oregon.
 Billeter Marine, a marine salvage contractor, was hired to conduct the removal.
 In addition, the Oregon Department of Fish and Wildlife conducted a year-long underwater monitoring effort which assessed environmental recovery of the removal site.
 An ADV Task Force was also developed, with Oregon Sea Grant who assisted with the coordination and facilitation of the Task Force public meetings.

 What is the project and why is it important?